Sign Up

 • Variation in death investigation systems

-• Variation in State child fatality review and reporting processes
+• Variation in the state's child fatality review and reporting processes

 • Miscoding in death certificates due to inaccurate determination in the manner of death